Kings Cross walking tour with Urban Adventures

 Join this informative Kings Cross walking tour through inner Sydney’s most infamous suburb.
 Learn the history of Kings Cross and hear tales of fame and fortune, and murder and mystery.
-This is a Sydney walking our with a twist!
+This is a Sydney walking tour with a twist!
+Duration: 2 hours (approx.)

 ‘The red globe of light, the liquor green…you find this ugly, I find it lovely,’ wrote the eminent Australian poet Kenneth Slessor in his William Street poem.